cysouw/graphicalgrammar/text/german.md

 ## Lehmann (1870) *Leitfaden für den Unterricht* {#sec:lehmann1870}

-Josef Lehmann (1838-1911) was a teacher at the teachers' seminary in Vienna (Austria), not related to Johann Lehmann (see [@sec:lehmann1833]).
+Josef Lehmann (1838-1911), born in northern Bohemia, eventually became a teacher at the teachers' seminary in Vienna (Austria).
+He is not related to Johann Lehmann (see [@sec:lehmann1833]).
 A few biographical details about Josef Lehmann are available in Klein [-@klein1993].
 Lehmann wrote various popular textbooks that all saw many different editions:

 - *Leitfaden für den Unterricht in der deutschen Grammatik.
 Für Real- und Bürgerschulen*.
 First edition 1870, reissued at least until the 9th edition of 1894.
 It is cited her from the first edition [@lehmann1870].
+The first edition, published in Prague, was written while Lehmann was still a teacher in Teplitz (Teplice) in the Czech Republic.
 - *Deutsche Schulgrammatik: Für Lehrerbildungsanstalten und zum Selbstunterrichte*.
 First edition in 1875, reissued at least until the 11th edition of 1912.
 It is cited here from the second edition [@lehmann1878].
 This book became an official textbook for use in teacher's education in 1876 [as mentioned in the *Vorrede zur zweiten Auflage* of @lehmann1878].
 - *Sprachbuch für österreichische Volks- und Bürgerschulen*.
 First edition 1878, consisting of four volumes.
 Cited here is the fourth volume for classes six to eight [@lehmann1878a].
 Revised after Lehmann's death by Rudolf Löhrl with a slightly changed title as *Deutsches Sprachbuch für österreichische Bürgerschulen*.
 - *Sprachbuch für österreichische Volksschulen*.
 First edition 1879, consisting of two volumes, apparently a simplified version of the previous book.
 This version does not contain any graphical display [@lehmann1879].
 Revised after Lehmann's death by Rodulf Löhrl under the title *Deutsches Sprachbuch für österreichische allgemeine Volksschulen*.